amasad/sane/README.md

 ----

 I've been driven to insanity by node filesystem watcher wrappers.
 Sane aims to be fast, small, and reliable file system watcher.
+It does that by:

+* Always use fs.watch (unless polling is forced) and sensibly workaround the various issues with it
+* Not introducing native components
+* Not use polling by default and be very slow

 ## Install